Kevin Young (poet): Career

 His 2003 book of poems Jelly Roll was a finalist for the National Book Award.
 Young was named a Guggenheim Foundation Fellow in 2003, as well as an NEA Literature Fellow in Poetry.

 After stints at the University of Georgia and Indiana University, Young taught writing at Emory University, where he was the Atticus Haygood Professor of English and Creative Writing, as well as the curator of the Raymond Danowski Poetry Library, a large collection of first and rare editions of poetry in English.

 In September 2016, Young became the Director of the Schomburg Center for Research in Black Culture at the New York Public Library.

 In March 2017, he was named poetry editor of The New Yorker, to begin in November 2017.

 Young is working on two books: a non-fiction book called Bunk on the U.S. history of lies and hoaxes, and a poetry collection that he has described as being "about African American history and also personal history, growing up in Kansas, which has a long black history including Langston Hughes and others."

 In September 2020, he was named director of the National Museum of African-American History and Culture, to begin in January 2021.
-Elected to the American Academy of Arts and Sciences, the American Academy of Arts and Letters, and the Society of American Historians,Young was also named a Chancellor of the Academy of American Poets in 2020.
+Elected to the American Academy of Arts and Sciences, the American Academy of Arts and Letters, and the Society of American Historians, Young was also named a Chancellor of the Academy of American Poets in 2020.
+As of March 14, 2025, he has been on personal leave and is not leading the museum.
+He officially stepped down in April 2025.